Udonis Haslem: 2013–23: "Player-coach" role and retirement

 On November 28, 2020, Haslem re-signed with the Heat.
-He played in a single game in the 2020–21 season, on May 13, 2021, against the Philadelphia 76ers.
+He played in one game in the 2020–21 season, on May 13, 2021, against the Philadelphia 76ers.
 Haslem scored four points in two minutes off the bench before getting ejected as a result of a scuffle with Dwight Howard, making the 40-year-old Haslem the oldest player in the last 20 years to get ejected.

 On August 15, 2021, Haslem re-signed with the Heat.

-On August 23, 2022, Haslem renewed his contract for another year and announced that the 2022–23 season, his 20th in the NBA, would be his last.
+On August 23, 2022, Haslem announced his intentions to retire after the 2022–23 season, re-signing with the Heat for another year.
+In his final regular season game on April 9, 2023, Haslem scored 24 points in 25 minutes during a 123–110 victory over the Orlando Magic.
+He became the second 42-year-old in NBA history to score 24 or more points in a game after Kareem Abdul-Jabbar did so in Game 3 of the 1989 NBA Finals and it marked Haslem's highest-scoring output since 2009.
+His three three-point shots in the game was a career-high.

+At the age 42 years and 363 days, Haslem became the oldest person to play in the NBA Finals when he entered the fourth quarter of Game 3 of the NBA Finals with 29.8 seconds remaining, breaking the mark of 42 years, 58 days set by Kareem Abdul-Jabbar in 1989.
+After the Heat lost the NBA Finals to the Denver Nuggets in five games, Haslem officially announced his retirement on July 28, 2023.
+The Heat retired Haslem's No. 40 jersey on January 19, 2024.

+Post-playing career

+On November 8, 2023, the Heat hired Haslem to hold the role of vice president of basketball development.
+In 2024, he began working as a television analyst, appearing on NBA TV's postseason panel.
+Haslem has also made appearances for ESPN.

+Haslem joined Prime Video as a studio analyst during the 2025-26 NBA season.

 Other appearances

 Haslem appeared in the music video for the song "GDFR" by Flo Rida, as well as the music video for "Bet That" by Trick Daddy, and the music video for Born-N-Raised by DJ Khaled, Pitbull, Trick Daddy, and Rick Ross.

 Personal life

-Haslem is married to Faith Rein-Haslem, a sports broadcaster, whom he dated for 14 years.
-He met Rein in 1999 while attending the University of Florida, where she was a member of the Florida Gators track and field team.
-The couple have three sons.
-He also has two brothers and three sisters.
+Haslem is married to Faith Rein-Haslem, a sports broadcaster he dated for 14 years.
+They met in 1999 while attending the University of Florida, where she was a member of the Florida Gators track and field team.
+They have three sons.
+Haslem also has two brothers and three sisters.

+After retirement, Haslem engaged in countless acts of philanthropy under the umbrella of his organization: the Udonis Haslem Children’s Foundation (UD Kids).
+He also partnered up with Wells Fargo to help repair homes in his area.